 - No major events will occur that will significantly alter the industrial structure of the economy, the occupational staffing patterns, or the rate of long-term growth.

 - Population growth rates and age distributions will not differ significantly from California's Department of Finance projections presently available.

 - Attitudes toward work, education, income, and leisure will not change significantly.

 The occupational movements within an industry are controlled by industry-occupational change factors, which are developed by the BLS.
 Individual occupational employment may not increase or decrease at the same rate as the entire industry.
 In fact, there may be a number of occupations whose employment moves in the opposite direction of the entire industry.

 Because the occupational data are based on a survey, it is important that the following points be considered:

-- There is inherent statistical error as a result of both the sampling process and the level of employer response to the survey mailings.
+- There is inherent statistical error as a result of both the sampling process and the level of employer response to the OES survey.

-- The OES staffing patterns may contain errors because employers may have difficulties completing the survey.
-Employers may misunderstand survey instructions, misinterpret occupational definitions and/or titles on the forms, or make clerical errors when filling out the forms.
+- The OES staffing patterns may contain errors because employers may have difficulty completing the survey.

 - The employer's response to the survey may reflect conditions that are uncommon.
 The employer may have a temporary shutdown, seasonal high or low employment, or temporary increase in demand for product or service.